-Leprosy is still considered by some to be due to sinful behaviour, a myth that has bedevilled these patients for several thousand years.
-The stigma generated by the disease often leads to rejection by family, friends, employers and the community, yet ironically, the disease is not transmitted via skin contact, but from nasal droplets.
+Leprosy is still considered by some to be due to sinful behaviour - a myth that has bedevilled and isolated these patients for several thousand years.
+(See Leprosy in India.
+Wikipedia) Associated stigma often leads to rejection by family, friends, employers and the community as a whole.

-Leprosy is actually caused by a mycobacterium and affects mainly nerves, skin and mucous membranes.
-Sufererst can lose sensation and motor activity such as inability to move various joints.
-Sensory loss is patchy and predominantly affects the hands and feet, and, because affected skin is anaesthetised, or "deadened", the patient is unaware if it has been injured or not and an ulcer may easily form that can last the patient’s lifetime.
-Also, in time, major deformities can develop often leading ultimately to amputation of a limb.
+Leprosy is caused by a mycobacterium which affects mainly nerves, skin and mucous membranes.
+Sufferers tend to lose sensation and motor ability.
+Sensory loss is often patchy and predominantly affects the hands and feet.
+Because affected skin is anaesthetised, or "deadened", the patient is unaware if it has been injured or not.
+Therefore, an ulcer may easily develop that may last the patient’s lifetime.
+In time, major deformities can develop leaving no choice but to amputate the affected foot or leg.

-Our Project Co-ordinator for the Leprosy Pilot Study, Dr. Laxminarayan Vardharajan Ph.D., aka “Rajan”, (see pic below) had spent 30 years working in close contact with leprosy patients, sharing their lives and treating their ulcers – always with bare hands.
-This was part of Rajan’s attempt to stamp out the taboo that leprosy spreads directly by skin contact.
+Our Project Co-ordinator for the Leprosy Pilot Study in Indore, Dr. Laxminarayan Vardharajan Ph.D., aka “Rajan”, (see pic below) had spent 30 years working in close contact with leprosy patients.
+He shared their suffering and treated their ulcers, always with bare hands.
+To some extent, this helped eliminate the common stigma that leprosy spreads directly by skin contact.

-Surgery, such as skin grafting, can help to some extent, but so far, there is no medical treatment available that eliminates the disease and heals the wounds of leprosy.
-Treatment is usually directed to hygienic care of the wound and prosthetics when required.
+Surgery, such as skin grafting, can help to some extent, but so far, there is no medical treatment available that can eliminate the disease or heal the wounds of leprosy.
+Treatment is usually directed to hygienic care of the wound and application of prosthetics when required.

-But wheatgrass shows promise as was revealed by our clinical study.
+But wheatgrass shows promise as was revealed by the results of our clinical study.